rabsef-bicrym/tudumvc/lesson-outline.md

     * Create another app using the app framework from Lesson 1 and host a static html page that says "Hello World!"

       _I will write a breakout where I actually walk through this with the user, but allow them to try it on their own, should they so choose_
+  * Transition:   _We have the basic app running on our ship and we know how to host Earth web.
+But, if we want our Earth app and our Urbit to interact we're going to need several things: (1) An input integration between the Earth app and the Urbit app (2) a data storage element in our Urbit app to maintain the data being produced by our Earth app (3) a way of examining our Urbit's data storage from the Urbit side, in case we want to inspect it or see how it's working (4) a way of interacting with state, or creating events that change the state (e.g. adding tasks)_

 ## Start from the beginning
   * Introduction